trevorbaca/animales/animales/etc/to-do.md

 TO-DO
 =====

-1. Extend animales.ScoreTemplate initializer with a staff count for each instrument in orchestra.

-2. Test concatentation of segments with differing staff structures.
-    _ with max wind staves only;
-    A with four three flute staves only;
-    B with max wind staves only;
-    Concatenate in ledger score and see if contexts work.
+1. Add abjad.Instrument property to suppress margin markup.
+    Neuter Animales instrument margin markup.
+    Set Animales margin markup explicitly.
+    Teach SegmentMaker to write end-margin-markup to metadata.
+    Teach IDE how to activate and deactivate margin markup.

+2. Clean up existing build directories.
-3. Move builds-segments directories in existing scores to build directories.
+    Move builds-segments directories in existing scores to build directories.
     Teach IDE to forget about builds (plural) segments directories.
     Teach IDE to use build (singular) segments directories instead.

-4. Clean up existing build directories.
     Treat every collection of parts as a separate build.
     Redo existing front covers in XeTeX.
+    Remove TimeSignatureEngraver from global context in parts.
+    Include TimeSignatureEngraver in staves in parts.
     Clean up parts-making process on disk in existing scores.

-5. Remove TimeSignatureEngraver from global context in parts.
-    Include TimeSignatureEngraver in staves in parts.

-6. Teach SegmentMaker to write end-margin-markup to metadata.
-    Teach IDE how to activate and deactivate margin markup.

-7. Tagging and part-making: single-staff divisi.
+3. Tagging and part-making: single-staff divisi.
     _.1: first violins non divisi (on a single staff).
     _.2: divisi a due (8 + 10; on a single staff).
     _.3: divisi a tre (6 + 6 + 6; on a single staff).